-The Cinnamon Trust is a national network of community service volunteers that provide practical help when any aspect of day to day care of pets pose a problem, for example, walking the dog for a housebound owner.
+The Cinnamon Trust is a national network of community service volunteers that provide practical help to people over 65 years of age or anyone in the final stages of a terminal illness.
+The service covers any aspect of day to day care of pets, for example, walking the dog for a housebound owner.

 A national fostering service is provided for pets whose owners face a spell in hospital.
 Volunteers take pets into their own homes and supply love and care in abundance until owner and pet can be reunited.
 For more information about the service or to become a volunteer please call us or visit our website.
 Please note referrals need to be done by the individual.